dollerbill/Raspberry-Pi-Temperature-Monitor/README.md

 ##Raspberry Pi
-    I am running this script on a headless install of Jessie Lite.
+    I am running this script on a headless install of Raspbian Jessie Lite.

 ####Activating the temperature sensor
 ###Enable 1Wire devices